-As much as we love talent, projecting available carries for particular players is as fruitful an endeavor.
+As much as we love talent, projecting available carries for particular players is a very fruitful endeavor.
 Whoever is getting the touches is going to score the fantasy points, and roster turnover generates fantastic year-to-year opportunities in fantasy drafts.

-We’ve already analyzed available targets for wide receivers here, so let’s dive in and explore all the teams who are coming into 2022 with 100 or more available carries:
+We’ve already analyzed available targets for wide receivers here, so let’s explore all the teams who are coming into 2023 with 120 or more available carries:

 |Team||Available Carries||Available Carries Percentage||Available Carries Inside 5||Available Carries Inside 5 Percentage|

 |Tampa Bay Buccaneers||197||57.4%||10||76.9%|